Kitware/LidarView/LVCore/Documentation/LidarView_Developer_Guide.md

 - (only for packaging) NSIS version 3.04 is confirmed to work, NSIS is available at <https://nsis.sourceforge.io/Download>

 ### Windows build instructions <a name="windows-build-instructions"></a>

 1. clone LidarView's source code repository to a directory of your chosing, for example:

     `cd <work-directory>`

-    `git clone <git url to LidarView repository> --recursive LidarView-source`
+    `git clone <git url to LidarView repository> --recursive LV-src`

-    * you will have to know the path to this directory for step 6.
+    * You will have to know the path to this directory for step 5.
-    * moving this directoy in the future will break all build environnements that were using it (you will have to redo steps 6. and 7.)
+    * Moving this directoy in the future will break all build environnements that were using it (you will have to redo steps 5. and 6.)
+    * **The path to this directory must be short** because Windows has limitations on the maximum length of file paths and commands.
+We suggest that you clone the sources at the root of a drive, like `C:\LV-src`.

 2. create a new directory to store the build.

-    `mkdir C:\LidarView-build`
+    `mkdir <work-directory>\LV-build`

     * You can use the Windows file explorer to create this directory
     * **This directory must not be inside the LidarView source code directory**
-    * **the path to this directory must be short** because Windows has limitations on the maximum length of file paths.
-We suggest that you use a directory at the root of a drive, like *C:\\LidarView-build*
+    * **The path to this directory must be short** because Windows has limitations on the maximum length of file paths and commands.
+We suggest that you use a directory at the root of a drive, like `C:\LV-build`.

 3. open the appropriate command prompt: